-Add a few more smoke images using the same Blend Mode, and keep them a little bit smaller in size than the lighter ones.
+Add a few more smoke images using the same Blend Mode, and keep them a little bit smaller than the lighter ones.

 Place all the new smoke image layers in a group and name it Smoke 02, and change the group's Opacity to 50%, or any value you like depending on the effect you want.